mobile app bar

 Connor Zilisch (L), Rick Hendrick (C) and Alex Bowman (R)

-While Suarez won a race last year, he concluded the season in P12 place with three top-5s and five top-10s.
-Bowman, on the other hand, also secured a win but ended the season in P9 place.
-Notably, if not for disqualification at Roval, Bowman could have broken into the top 8.
+Then again, the statistics tilt more favorably toward Bowman.
+While Suarez won a race last year, he concluded the season in P12.
+Bowman, on the other hand, secured a win but ended the season in ninth place.
+Bowman could have broken into the top 8 if not for disqualification at Roval.

-Another enthusiast chimed in, “I think TrackHouse is fast-tracking him to Cup for that exact reason.
+Another enthusiast chimed in, “I think Trackhouse is fast-tracking him to Cup for that exact reason.
 I expect Zillisch to replace Suarez next year because if he doesn’t, Hendrick would not hesitate to steal him.”

-Meanwhile, Bowman’s tenure with Hendrick Motorsports is secured through the 2026 NASCAR season, which hasn’t quelled the persistent rumors about his future within the team.
-After missing the playoffs in 2023, Bowman entered 2024 driven to reclaim his standing.
+As far as contracts go, Bowman’s tenure with Hendrick Motorsports is secured through the 2026 NASCAR season.
+That, though, hasn’t quelled the persistent rumors about his future with the team.

 Post Edited By:Srijan Mandal